PLaID++: A Preference Aligned Language Model for Targeted Inorganic Materials Design: Background

 The properties of crystals are heavily influenced by their underlying symmetry, captured mathematically by their space groups.
 Each space group comprises a set of symmetry operations, such as rotations, reflections, and inversions, that map the crystal structure onto itself.
 Atomic positions consistent with these symmetry operations are defined through Wyckoff positions \citep{hahn1983international}, significantly reducing the degrees of freedom required to specify a structure.
 Consequently, employing Wyckoff positions in generative modeling can greatly enhance the validity and physical plausibility of generated structures.
 We present additional mathematical background on Wyckoff positions in Appendix~\ref{sec:Wyckoff}.

 In computational materials science, thermodynamic stability is a critical metric which can be described using the energy above hull ($E^{\text{hull}}$), which quantifies how energetically favorable a material is compared to known competing phases \citep{sun2016stability}.
-The energy hull refers to a convex hull of formation energies in composition-energy space constructed by evaluating the formation energy of each computed phase and linking the lowest‐energy points to form the lower convex envelope \citep{gruver2024finetuned}.
-Hence, the $E^{\text{hull}}$ of a candidate material is defined as the distance between its computed formation energy per atom and the hull at the same composition.

-Materials with $E^{\text{hull}} \leq 0$ eV/atom at a given temperature and pressure are considered thermodynamically stable, while those slightly above zero (typically $E^{\text{hull}} < 0.1$ eV/atom) are considered metastable and potentially synthesizable \citep{osti_1511347}.
-Compounds with lower $E^{\text{hull}}$ values have less thermodynamic driving force for decomposition, making them generally more likely to be synthesizable and thus have potential for real-world applications.
-Consequently, many generative models prioritize designing materials with low $E^{\mathrm{hull}}$ to maximize their physical viability.
+Materials with $E^{\text{hull}} \leq 0$ eV/atom at a given temperature and pressure are considered thermodynamically stable, while those slightly above zero (typically $E^{\text{hull}} < 0.1$ eV/atom) are metastable and potentially synthesizable \citep{osti_1511347}.

-Crystallography concerns not only the validity of atomic positions and crystal stability but also the uniqueness and novelty of generated structures.
-In practice, two crystals may have different symmetries yet could be considered chemically equivalent if their lattices or atomic sites overlap under tolerance thresholds.
-To address this, we rely on structure-based fingerprints such as Pymatgen's StructureMatcher \citep{ong2013python}.
-StructureMatcher reduces candidate crystals to canonical forms (e.g., primitive and Niggli cells) and then checks atom-by-atom equivalence within length, angle, and site tolerances.
-Uniqueness and novelty therefore depend on the chosen reference set and tolerance hyperparameters.
-These metrics underpin the S.U.N. evaluation used throughout this work, complementing stability as a necessary criterion for materials discovery.

-\subsection{Reinforcement learning for LLM fine-tuning.}
+\subsection{Reinforcement Learning for LLM Fine-tuning}

-Recent advances in reinforcement learning have enabled LLMs to align generated outputs more closely with human preferences \citep{bai2022training}.
-In general, these methods fine-tune a pre-trained LLM, $\pi_{ref}$ with feedback from a reward model $r_\phi(\cdot)$.
-The RL objective optimizes the model $\pi_\theta(y\mid x)$ to maximize the expected reward of generated responses $y \sim \pi_\theta(y\mid x)$, given prompt $x$.
-To preserve the diversity of response and prevent collapse to undesirable modes of the reward function, this is often regularized via an additional KL-divergence loss that prevents the model from straying too far from the initial model.
-This leads to the following general objective:

-Here $D$ represents the distribution of prompts and the hyperparameter $\beta$ controls the strength of regularization.
-This objective can be optimized using REINFORCE or with reduced variance policy gradient such as proximal policy optimization (PPO) \cite{schulman2017proximal}.
-This framework requires an explicit reward function, while actor-critic methods such as PPO additionally require a value model leading to substantially increased computational overhead.